MatthewMacri/SysDevProject/README.md

 - Tasks may change based on evolving requirements.
 - Workload is balanced among all members to ensure fairness.
 - The project plan will be **revised before each deliverable** to optimize workflow.

+---

+## Conclusion
+This document serves as a **guideline** for our **Project/Inventory Management System**.
+With clear team roles, structured communication, and a well-defined plan, we aim for successful project completion while maintaining efficiency and teamwork.